-Employees who terminate employment with UIPA (voluntary, involuntary, or through retirement) before their fifth-year anniversary lose all their accrued unused sick leave hours.
-Employees who terminate employment with UIPA (voluntary, involuntary, or through retirement) after their fifth-year anniversary are entitled to a payout of all UIPA earned unused sick leave hours at their current rate of pay.
+Employees who terminate employment with UIPA (voluntary, involuntary, or through retirement) lose up to 320 hours of their accrued UIPA unused sick leave.
+UIPA sick leave hours in excess of 320 hours are eligible for payout at 50% of their current rate of pay.
 The final pay period accrual will be prorated based on paid hours recorded on the employee's timesheet through the last day of work.
-Any sick leave paid out due to termination is not considered retirement eligible.
-Anniversary date for all UIPA employees is their hire date with UIPA (12/07/2024 or later) and does not consider prior years of service employed by the State of Utah working for UIPA for these purposes.
+Any UIPA sick leave paid out due to termination is not considered retirement eligible.